-This program is designed to train personnel for positions in education, industry, government, environmental planning and management, environmental interpretation, and other areas where geographers, planners, and environmental professionals are needed.
+This program prepares students for positions in education, industry, government, environmental planning and management, environmental interpretation, and other areas where geographers, planners, and environmental professionals are needed.

 Requirements include a total of 33 credit hours in geography and/or environmental studies of which at least 18 credit hours must be earned at the 400-level.
-Each student must choose an area of specialization in geography, land-use planning, geographic techniques, or environmental studies, and demonstrate competence in one other of these fields.
-Programs must be planned in consultation with an assigned faculty advisor
+Each student must choose an area of specialization in geography or environmental studies.
+Programs must be planned in consultation with an approved faculty advisor.
+Additionally, students should consult the G&ES Graduate Coordinator to obtain more detailed program requirements and related literature.